danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 ![drawing2](ch6_2.jpg)
 *Figure 6.2: Sol LeWitt, Wall drawing #289, 1976* [if copyright a problem then use a casey reas example maybe /g]

 It becomes clear how conceptual practices combine idea and action in parallel to how performance works with scores and scripts, and in turn how programs work with instructions and their execution.
-LeWitt's work lends itself well to computation, and this was taken up by Casy Reas using Processing to render LeWitt's wall drawings from their instructions and thus to explore the parallels of interpretation, material, and process in each case.[^Reas] Despite the LeWitt quote above, he makes an important distinction in that LeWitt's programs are to be executed and interpreted by people rather than machines a such.
+LeWitt's work lends itself well to computation, and this was taken up by Casy Reas using Processing to render LeWitt's wall drawings from their instructions and thus to explore the parallels of interpretation and process in each case.[^Reas] Despite the LeWitt quote above, in his accompanying text he makes an important distinction in that LeWitt's programs are to be executed and interpreted by people rather than machines a such.
 Yet it is the close connection and overlaps that interests Reas — also underlying the development of the Processing as a "software sketchbook" — wanting programming to be as immediate and fluid as the practice of drawing.

 / [I would be tempted to drop this example - good as it is, and a woman - and the next section follows Reas well /g] Another example is Joan Truckenbrod who has shown her work *Coded Algorithmic Drawing (#9)* in the same show.
 The piece with a number of squares of variations in size and angle was coded with the programming language Fortran in the 1970s, simulating moving substance in natural phenomena.[^joan]
 ![drawing3](ch6_3.png)

 *Figure 6.3: Joan Truckenbrod, Coded Algorithmic Drawing, 1975* /

 This kind of approach is important not only because of offering a different way to draw and author works by machines based on mathematical logic, but also to provide a sense of machinic creativity that — as in the previous chapter — questions the centrality of human (more often than not, male) agency.
 In this chapter we aim to explore more complex (posthuman) combinations that combine people and machines.
 If we were to draw an ellipse in white color at the x and y coordinate 100 and 120, there is a direct correspondance to the instruction.
 The outcome is predictable as the instruction is followed unambiguosuly but this need not be the case as certain kinds of instructions or a lots of instructions can generate unpredictable results.
 This *generative* quality throws into question the extent of control and autonomy over the creative process, made clear in the following definition of generative art:[^galanter]